-Xanax has become the new club drug, becoming increasingly pervasive due to constant mentions in pop culture.
-Instagram celebrities, rappers, and stars mention, glorify, and even sell Xanax.
+Xanax, the new club drug, is becoming increasingly pervasive in pop culture.
+Instagram celebrities, rappers, and stars mention, glorify, and even do commercial promotions for Xanax.
 It is thought of as more harmless than other drugs – a way to relax, have fun, and feel a mild high without much risk3.
 However, that is not the case with the introduction of fentanyl.
-Nightclub overdoses have become an increasing danger with the wide distribution of Fentanyl-laced Xanax.
+Nightclub overdoses have become a growing danger with the wide distribution of Fentanyl-laced Xanax.

 Fentanyl is 50 times stronger than heroin, and 100 times stronger than morphine1.
 Though it is used under the careful watch of doctors to treat acute pain, it is incredibly powerful and poses a risk of death within a matter of hours when taken unsupervised.
 Though some individuals are more sensitive to the drug than others, it poses a danger to anyone who ingests it – knowingly or unknowingly.
 Fentanyl has become lethal to the club scene.